 We’re spoiled for choice nowadays.
 There are tons of options at our finger tips, some would say too many.
-In these cases you can’t just waffle back and forth between what you’re going to do without committing one way or the other because this is literally the worst place to be.
+In these cases, you can’t just waffle back and forth between what you’re going to do without committing one way or the other.
+This is literally the worst place to be.

-Imagine not truly committing to an idea or project or direction for 5 years – what do you get from that?
-Nothing really.
+Imagine not truly committing to an idea or project or direction for 5 years — what do you get from that?
+Nothing.
 On the other hand, you could feasibly try out 2 or 3 different directions over that same period if you fully committed to each one.

 5. Don’t Regret Your Mistakes

-The best part of every decision is that even if you make a wrong one, it will be ok.
-You may struggle a little more, you may have a setback, but you’ll learn one hell of a lesson along the way, and that learning is more valuable than anything else.
-So don’t regret anything.
+The best part of every decision is that even if you make a wrong one, it will be OK.
+You may struggle a little more, you may have a setback, but you’ll learn one hell of a lesson along the way.
+Learning is more valuable than anything else, so don’t regret anything.

 Decisions are no simple thing, but there are ways to approach them that can make them a bit easier.
 Hopefully these rules do just that, so remember to take them into account for the next decision you make.